Fahad Al-Ahmed Al-Jaber Al-Sabah: Death

-Fahad was killed by the Iraqi military at Dasman Palace, the primary residence of his brother, Emir Sheikh Jaber, on the first day of the Iraqi invasion of Kuwait, August 2, 1990.
+Fahad was killed by the Iraqi military at Dasman Palace, the primary residence of his brother, Emir Sheikh Jaber, on the first day of the Iraqi invasion of Kuwait, 2 August 1990.
 The exact circumstances of his death remain unclear.
 According to one account, he arrived late at the palace, which had been designated as a meeting point for a planned escape from Kuwait with his brother the Emir and the Crown Prince.
 By the time he arrived, the others had already departed, and the Iraqi forces had taken control of the palace and killed him.
-Another version, possibly exaggerated, suggests he died while "defending the palace."
+Another version, suggests he died while defending the palace.
 A further account claims he arrived at the palace, engaged in a verbal altercation with an Iraqi guard, and was subsequently shot.

 Personal life

 Fahad was married and fathered five sons and one daughter.
-One of his sons, Ahmed Al-Fahad Al-Ahmed Al-Sabah, formerly served as the president of the Olympic Council of Asia, and was also a member of the International Olympic Committee.
+One of his sons, Ahmad Al-Fahad Al-Ahmed Al-Sabah, succeeded him as the president of the Olympic Council of Asia and the Asian Handball Federation, and was also a member of the International Olympic Committee.